 If these walls could speak

 There is an urgent need to capture the living memory (first and second-hand knowledge) through the voices of those alive today who have stories and connections to The Crichton.
-Beginning in November 2019 we plan to start capturing this collective memory through a carefully designed oral history project exploring the impact of psychiatric hospital treatment, how it and opinions have changed over time, building on the heritage and history of The Crichton Estate.
+We are currently capturing their collective memories through a carefully designed oral history project.
+It explores the impact of psychiatric hospital treatment, how it and opinions have changed over time, building on the heritage and history of The Crichton Estate.

 “We will give the people of Dumfries and beyond a platform to voice the memories they have of an institution that was a central part of the lives of so many”.